Geigerkind/VCB/README.md

 ### Ideas ###

-    Fender:
+**Fender:**
-    - Mirror consolidated buff frame
+- Mirror consolidated buff frame -- DONE
-    - Change order off buffs in the consolidated buff frame
+- Change order off buffs in the consolidated buff frame -- DONE
-    - Change order in general
+- Change order in general -- DONE
-    - Create an system to order buffs
+- Create an system to order buffs -- DONE

-    Moosic:
+**Moosic:**
 - Scale the whole module -- DONE
 - Change the buff border's color (red to gold/black(?)) -- DONE

-    Ayz:
+**Ayz:**
-    - Let buffs and debuffs be movable independently of each other
+- Let buffs and debuffs be movable independently of each other -- DONE
-    - let the timers scale together with the icon-size, currently the timers are same size regardless of icon size
+- let the timers scale together with the icon-size, currently the timers are same size regardless of icon size -- DONE
-    - option to show timers as example 0:24 instead of 24s
+- option to show timers as example 0:24 instead of 24s -- DONE

-    Hallonkaka:
+**Hallonkaka:**
-    * Option to have buffs/debuffs flashing then they just have a couple of seconds left, like the normal buffbar
+- Option to have buffs/debuffs flashing then they just have a couple of seconds left, like the normal buffbar
-    * Make the frames less mushed when there's no buffs ([url=http://i.imgur.com/SRFLNH3.png]Image[/url])
+- Make the frames less mushed when there's no buffs ([url=http://i.imgur.com/SRFLNH3.png]Image[/url])
-    * Had some issues with trying to move the frame, but realized later that i need to click to the left of the icon to move it. so make the icon the thing to click
+- Had some issues with trying to move the frame, but realized later that i need to click to the left of the icon to move it. so make the icon the thing to click

-    One major improvement could be to make it really like retail and have a counter that shows how many buffs out of how many possible buffs you have.
+- One major improvement could be to make it really like retail and have a counter that shows how many buffs out of how many possible buffs you have.

-    Example: you add the buff "Power Word: Fortitude" along with the class "Priest", so whenever a priest is in your group, it will show 0/1 if the priest hasn't buffed stamina.
+- Example: you add the buff "Power Word: Fortitude" along with the class "Priest", so whenever a priest is in your group, it will show 0/1 if the priest hasn't buffed stamina.

-    the visual part with grayed out icons for missing buffs when you hover over the icon is probably a bit harder (or just annoying to code) so a simple list with "Missing Buffs" would work just as fine.
+- the visual part with grayed out icons for missing buffs when you hover over the icon is probably a bit harder (or just annoying to code) so a simple list with "Missing Buffs" would work just as fine.

 ### Common Issues ###